yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 :::

-:::danger Struct Components are not supported!
+:::danger Struct Components

-Whilst it's possible to use Struct Components with server-side rendering, there's no clear boundaries between client-side safe logic like the `use_effect` hook for struct components and lifecycle events are invoked in a different order than client side.
+Whilst it's possible to use Struct Components with server-side rendering, there's no clear boundaries between client-side safe logic like the `use_effect` hook for function components and lifecycle events are invoked in a different order than client side.

 In addition, Struct Components will continue to accept messages until all of its